sim108-Data/researchskill_assignement4/README.md

 # Introduction to research skills (for GC)
 ## Assignement 4

-This code helps to model the traffic congestion for during the week and during the weekend.
+This code helps to model the traffic congestion for the city of in Montréal for the period of September 2017 to October 2017.

 ## Description